On the Fundamental Limits of Device-to-Device Private Caching under Uncoded Cache Placement and User Collusion: Main Results

 \begin{rem}[Coded vs Uncoded Cache Placement] For the non-private shared-link coded caching problem in~\cite{dvbt2fundamental}, by comparing the optimal coded caching scheme with uncoded cache placement in~\cite{exactrateuncoded} and the general converse bound in~\cite{yufactor2TIT2018}, it was proved that the gain of coded cache placement is at most $2$.
 Similarly, for the non-private D2D coded caching problem in~\cite{d2dcaching}, by comparing the coded caching scheme with uncoded cache placement in~\cite{Yapard2djournal} and the general converse bound in~\cite{yufactor2TIT2018}, it was proved that the gain of coded cache placement is at most $4$.
 However, for the considered D2D private coded caching problem, by comparing the proposed converse bounds under uncoded cache placement and Scheme C (which is with coded cache placement), it is interesting to find that the gain of coded cache placement is not always within a constant gap.
 More precisely, let us focus on the two-user system and consider $\Msf=\frac{\Nsf+1}{2}$.
 By letting $y=\frac{1}{2}$ and $h=0$ in~\eqref{eq:K2 converse 1}, we have $ \Rsf^{\star}_{\mathrm{u}} \geq \frac{\Nsf-1}{2}. $ By letting $t=2$ in~\eqref{eq:less subpacket scheme}, Scheme C achieves the memory-load pair $(\Msf,\Rsf_{\mathrm{C}})= \left(\frac{\Nsf+1}{2}, 1 \right)$.
-Hence, we have $\frac{\Rsf^{\star}_{\mathrm{u}}}{\Rsf_{\mathrm{C}}} \geq \frac{\Nsf-1}{2}$, which can be unbounded. $\square$ \end{rem}
+Hence, we have $\frac{\Rsf^{\star}_{\mathrm{u}}}{\Rsf_{\mathrm{C}}} \geq \frac{\Nsf-1}{2}$, which can be unbounded (in the sense that it can be made larger than any constant by choosing a sufficiently large $\Nsf$). $\square$ \end{rem}

-\subsection{Numerical Evaluations}
+\subsection{Numerical evaluations}

 We conclude the overview of our main results with some numerical evaluations.
 For the achievable schemes, we plot Scheme~A in Theorem~\ref{thm:SchemeA}, Scheme~B in Theorem~\ref{thm:SchemeB} (for the two-user system), and Scheme~C in Remark~\ref{rem:subpacketization} (with coded cache placement).
 We also plot the converse bound under uncoded cache placement in Theorem~\ref{thm:two user converse} for $\Ksf=2$ and the converse bound under uncoded cache placement and user collusion in Theorem~\ref{thm:K user converse} for $\Ksf\geq 3$.
 For sake of comparison, we also plot the converse bound in~\cite{yufactor2TIT2018} and the converse bound under the constraint of uncoded cache placement in~\cite{indexcodingcaching2020} for shared-link caching without privacy.